 |Muzzle energy||2283 ft/lb||3462 ft/lb||4768 ft/lb|

 I wasn’t surprised to see that the ballistic coefficient (BC) of .300 WinMag was lower than both the 6.5 CM and the .338 LM.
 This is typical of fatter .308 caliber projectiles used in the .300 WinMag cartridge tend to be about the same overall length as the skinnier .264 caliber projectiles used in the 6.5 CM.
-This lower BC implies the projectile from the .300 WinMag will experience drop and wind drift a faster than the .338 LM and the 6.5 CM.
+This lower BC implies the projectile from the .300 WinMag will experience drop and wind drift at a faster rate than the .338 LM and the 6.5 CM.

 However, the initial muzzle velocity of the .300 WinMag is significantly higher than the other two.
 This begs the question, will the lower BC really matter in terms of comparing the effective range of the .300 WinMag against the other two cartridges?
 It’s time to use a ballistic calculator and figure out the velocity, drop and drift at various distances.